Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

 Use our free quote comparison tool to find the cheapest dwelling coverage for homeowners in your area and compare rates based on your coverage needs.

-Dwelling Coverage Guide for Home Protection
+What is Dwelling Coverage for Homeowners?

 Dwelling coverage protects the physical parts of a home that are fixed in place and essential to how the property functions.